Introduction

 On registration day, the office verifies identity documents, signatures, and payments, captures biometrics/photos where applicable, and completes the registration entry.

-• Confirm witnesses’ availability and IDs (as required).
+- Confirm witnesses and their IDs (as required).

-After registration, keep the acknowledgment and registered deed reference safe.
-This is the document chain your bank and future buyer will rely on.
+After registration, keep the acknowledgment and the registered deed reference safe.
+This is what banks and future buyers rely on later.

 Step 7: After registration, finish the “last mile” updates

-Registration completes the legal transfer, but practical ownership becomes smooth only after record updates.
+Registration completes the legal transfer, but daily ownership feels “real” only after record updates.
 Plan for:

 For city-specific pages and local guidance, see Kolkata.